Lincoln County, Nevada: History

 Lincoln County was established in 1866 after Congress enlarged Nevada by moving its state line eastward and southward at the expense of Utah and Arizona territories.
-It is named after Abraham Lincoln, the 16th President of the United States.
+It was named after Abraham Lincoln, the 16th President of the United States.
 Original legislation called for the creation of a "Stewart County", after Nevada Senator William M. Stewart, but this was later changed in a substitute bill.
 Crystal Springs was the county's first seat in 1866, followed by Hiko in 1867 and Pioche in 1871.

 In 1870, the county's newspaper, Lincoln County Record, was established.
 Lincoln County initially included a ranch village and railroad siding named Las Vegas.
 However, that siding, which led to the future city of Las Vegas, was separated from Lincoln County upon the founding of Clark County effective July 1, 1909, by act of the Nevada Legislature.

 Area 51 is in Lincoln County and the county sheriff acts in proxy for the perimeter security forces.